History of Team Canada Olympic medal upgrades

 Christine Girard has made great strides for women’s weightlifting in Canada.
 At Beijing 2008, Girard appeared to finish in fourth place, missing the podium by just three kilograms.
 Four years later, she came away from London 2012 with a bronze medal.

-It wasn’t until recent years that multiple disqualifications for doping have resulted in reallocations of medals, specifically impacting Girard.
+It wasn’t until recent years that multiple disqualifications for doping resulted in reallocations of medals, specifically impacting Girard.
 The biggest news was from the 63kg event at London 2012.
 Re-tests in 2016 found that the original gold medallist, Maya Maneza of Kazakhstan, tested positive for an anabolic steroid.
 A month later, the silver medallist in the same event, Svetlana Tsarukaeva of Russia, also showed a positive test for a different steroid.
 Shortly thereafter, the 63kg silver medallist from Beijing, Irina Nekrassova of Kazakhstan, was also disqualified for using a banned substance.

 The IOC stripped all of those medallists of their medals and in the process, Girard rightfully had her original bronze medal from London replaced with gold and was bumped up to Beijing bronze.
 She became a two-time Olympic medallist and Canada’s first ever Olympic champion in weightlifting.